 How early do you have to make reservations for the best Disneyland table service restaurants?

-When we know we are going to be visiting during a busy time, we like to make advance reservations at some of the table service restaurants to make the trip more special and definitely more relaxing.
-You can sometimes get in to some table service restaurants without a reservation, but it’s not guaranteed.
+When we know we are going to be visiting during a busy time, we like to make advance reservations at some of the table service restaurants to make the trip more special, and definitely more relaxing.
+You can sometimes get into some table service restaurants without a reservation, but it’s not guaranteed.
 It doesn’t hurt to ask when you are in the park!
-Disney Dining Reservations open up 60 days in advance.
-If you will be visiting Disneyland over a major holiday, book as soon as the reservations open for some special holiday meals in the park or at other restaurants throughout the resort on days like Thanksgiving or New Year’s Eve.
+Disney Dining Reservations open up 60 days in advance at 6 a.m.
+If you will be visiting Disneyland over a major holiday, book as soon as the reservations open for some special holiday meals in the park or at other restaurants throughout the resort, specifically on days like Thanksgiving or New Year’s Eve.

 Hoppin’ Good News: We’re selling tickets to the Disneyland Resort!
 Take a look at our discounts on Disneyland tickets, including Park Hoppers and Genie+ tickets for Disneyland Park and Disney California Adventure Park.
 Ribbit!